LevelUpSoftware/LevelUp.FinancialReports.PDF/README.md

 # LevelUp.FinancialReports.PDF
-A .NET Core library for automatically generating financial reports in PDF format.
+A .NET Core library for easily generating financial reports in PDF format.

+## Dependencies
+This library uses QuestPDF to generate PDF documents.
+Out of respect for their license and usage policies, you will need to set a QuestPDF license type in order to generate PDF reports using this library.
+You can read more about the different types of licenses they offer [here](https://www.questpdf.com/license/guide.html) and how to set the license selection [here](https://www.questpdf.com/license/configuration.html).

+## Reports

-## BalanceSheetReport
+### BalanceSheetReport
+_Creates a basic balance sheet report._

+Example:
 ```
 var balanceSheetReport = new BalanceSheetReport("Jellystone Park", ReportMonth.February, 2008);